What is psoriasis?

 A 2007 study found that cannabis compounds like THC, CBD, and CBN appeared to slow the growth of cells called keratinocytes in the outer layer of the skin.
 The scientists suggested that these compounds could be influential in treating psoriasis.
 Other studies have also acknowledged the idea that cannabinoids may be useful in the treatment of psoriasis.

 Cannabis can lessen pain caused by psoriasis.
-According to this 2015 article in JAMA, there is notable scientific evidence to indicate that cannabinoids can relieve pain.
-This could potentially mean that cannabis could reduce the pain and discomfort in people with psoriasis and psoriatic arthritis.
+According to this 2015 article in JAMA, there is notable scientific evidence to indicate that CBD can relieve pain.
+This could potentially mean that either a CBD oil or a topically applied cream could reduce the pain and discomfort in people with psoriasis and psoriatic arthritis.

-To play a little devils advocate though, a 2018 paper written in Australia found no link between cannabis use and pain reduction or lower use of opioids to control pain.
+To play devil’s advocate though, a 2018 paper written in Australia found no link between cannabis use and pain reduction or lower use of opioids to control pain.
 However, the participants of this research study were not taking the required cannabinoids for medical purposes.
 They were mostly using opioid prescriptions and were choosing to use cannabis to relieve different symptoms, including pain and anxiety.

 Cannabis compounds like CBD may reduce the itching that occurs with certain skin conditions such as psoriasis.
 Scientists are currently exploring how to use cannabis compounds to reduce itching in people with psoriasis.

 Psoriasis often results in cracks and constant bleeding of the affected skin patches.
 According to 2016 study based on mice, cannabinoid receptors are essential in wound repair.
 Scientists have also been exploring some anti-inflammatory effects of cannabinoids, which may be useful for the treatment of psoriasis.
-Hopefully, In the next couple of years, procedures involving cannabis compounds could help treat the heal the cracks and bleeds that results from this painful disorder.
+Hopefully, procedures involving cannabis compounds could help treat the heal cracks and bleeds that result from this painful disorder.

-In conclusion, if you are looking to treat your psoriasis with cannabis products, any of our CBD topicals would be a good place to start, as well as the Buddah Budder from Miss Envy.
-If you were the more adventurous type, you could order some CBD distillate powder yourself and make your own CBD skin care products as you see fit!
+In conclusion, if you are looking to treat your psoriasis with cannabis products, any of our CBD topicals would be a good place to start, with our therapeutic CBD balm being one of the most popular.